micklarsen/elvimcc/content/blog/building-a-legal-ai-assistant-part-one.md

 +++
-title = "Building your own LLM with Pyhton - Legal AI Assistant (Part 1: Tools and Setup)" date = 2025-09-20 draft = false taxonomies.categories = ["LLM"]
+title = "Building your own LLM & RAG with Python (# 1: Tools and Setup)" date = 2025-08-20
+draft = false
+taxonomies.categories = ["LLM"]
 +++

-# Building a Legal AI Assistant with Python
+# Building an AI Assistant with Python

 > ⚠️ **Disclaimer (read this before you hyperventilate about “AI”)**
 >
-> I am *not* an “AI influencer”, I don’t spend my days asking coding assistants to write my for-loops, and I am frankly nauseated by the hype train around this stuff.
+> I am *not* an “AI influencer” and I don’t spend my days asking coding assistants to write my for-loops.
+> I am frankly nauseated by the hype train around this stuff.
 >
-> Every corporate pitch deck these days seems to think “AI” is a magic solution that must be applied to everything from **paper clips to lotion**.
-It’s not.
+> Every corporate pitch deck these days seems to think “AI” is a magic solution that must be applied to everything from paper clips to lotion.
+It’s really not.
 >
 > This technology is still immature, it makes mistakes, and it’s not magic fairy dust.
+As long as you use common sense while using LLM's thare are a useful tool.
+>
-But — if you actually use your head while working with it — it *can* be a useful tool.
-That’s the spirit of this series: not hype, not marketing, but a practical experiment.
+> That’s the spirit of this series: not hype, not marketing, but a practical experiment.

 ### Part 1: Tools and Setup

-This is part one of a two-part series where I document how I built a small **AI-powered assistant** for the Danish *Almenlejeloven* (Housing Act).
+I will document how I built a small *AI-powered assistant* for the Danish *Almenlejeloven* (Housing Act).
 You can use these technologies for building RAGs for anything of course.

 - **Part 1** (this post): Introduces the tools and how to prepare the data.
 - **Part 2**: Shows how to connect everything into a working Retrieval-Augmented Generation (RAG) system.